Lush and vertiginous, Madeira's diverse range of plants and countless botanical gardens make it a great destination at any time of year

 Storyteller and food and wine tour guide Sofia Maul shares her favourite Madeiran places to eat and drink

-These colourful handmade chocolates make the most of local produce, like poncha, mel de cana (sugar cane treacle), goiaba (guava) and Surinam cherry.
+These chcolatiers make the most of local produce, like poncha, mel de cana (sugar cane treacle), goiaba (guava) and Surinam cherry.

 Bar Number 2